drewsteele408/music-playlist/README.md

 - Create functions to parse the output from JSON into a well formatted and easy to read output
 - Create way to connect to Spotify or Apple Music api's to create a well rounded media player
 - Overall UI/UX designs to make the app clean and functional
+- Create functions to delete and update playlists